Katarina Roxon proves she’s a champion both inside and outside the pool in this touching, inspirational one-on-one

 What’s next?
 There’s so much left to do, she says, like aiming for Tokyo in 2020.
 Her biggest accomplishments are still ahead of her and she just has to keep working hard with the love and support of family and friends.

-There’s a nice bit of travelling in her future.
+There’s a nice bit of traveling in her future.
 Any chance she will settle elsewhere?
 She shakes her head emphatically ion that one.

 While she seems happy-go-lucky, she admits to having her challenges.